 If you have already accepted an offer of employment and signed a contract for the role, you need to read through the entire document with care.
 Look for any stipulations about rescinding your acceptance or giving a specified amount of notice should you change your mind.

 Most contracts won’t have any specific clauses about this sort of thing and generally focus on salary levels, confidentiality clauses and responsibilities.
-However, while it is likely there won’t be any legal repercussions if you change your mind, it does pay to get some advice from a lawyer or expert before accepting a job offer.
+However, while it is likely there won’t be any legal repercussions if you change your mind, it might be pertinent to get some advice from a lawyer or expert before accepting a job offer.

 Tell the recruiter/employer as soon as possible